UCB-KIMLAB/peopling/README.md

 ## Introduction

-This repository contains R/perl codes to conduct an analysis of the [Genomic demography of world’s ethnic populations and genomic identity between two individuals](http://dx.doi.org/10.1101/2022.03.28.486119) and analysis details.
+This repository contains R/perl codes to conduct an analysis of the [Genomic demography of world’s ethnic populations and genomic identity between two individuals](http://dx.doi.org/10.1101/2022.03.28.486119) and details

 ## Installation & function uses.